Bear Woman

 The title of this piece comes from an academic essay of the same name by Seongsook Moon.
 The origin myth of Korea begins with a bear who yearned to become human.
 She and her tiger companion asked the Heaven God to turn them into human beings.
 He gave them a challenge: to eat nothing but mugwort and garlic cloves for one hundred days in a cave, and with their piety proven, he would grant them humanity.
 The bear persevered while her tiger companion chose to flee.
 The bear was turned into a beautiful maiden who wed the son of the Heaven God, and gave birth to the first king of Korea.

 I wanted to center the sacrifice of the bear woman while also legitimizing a different way to be a woman, a tiger who chooses to live in the way that she exists, choosing freedom over suffering.
-In addition, I sought to render the bear in a traditional East Asian style, sticking to a simplified East Asian color palette, characterized proportions, and plain, paper-like background.
+In addition, I sought to render the bear in a traditional East Asian style, sticking to a simplified East Asian color palette, and characterized proportions.
 Where the tiger was constantly present in East Asian paintings, her counterpart, the bear is rarely seen.